tpkelly/essentials-customizing-pull-to-action/README.md

-ShinobiEssentials: Customising the Pull to Action (Objective-C)
+ShinobiEssentials: Customizing the Pull to Action (Objective-C)
 =====================

-A ShinobiEssentials demo app showing how to customise the ShinobiEssentials Pull to Action control.
+A ShinobiEssentials demo app showing how to customize the ShinobiEssentials Pull to Action control.

 ![Screenshot](Screenshot.png?raw=true)